Another Bicycle Chainring Patent Award

 Last month we received notice of yet another bicycle chainring patent award for previous design and engineering.
 Of course these patents take a long time, usually years to process, and this one is no exception.
 Most of this work was 5 or 6 years ago, but the technology developed into these rings is still the best shifting available.

 More important, they shift in conditions that other manufacturers said would never work.
 But it does it, and often better than the best available by these nay-sayers.
 Which brings me to write about the bicycle industry effect with front shifting.
-To me, it’s one of those conditions when popular opinion overshadows cognitive thinking.
+To me, it is one of those conditions when popular opinion overshadows cognitive thinking.

 There is an argument in the bicycle industry that front shifting is a thing of the past — especially with mountain bikes.
 That is mostly the case if you look at bicycles available and components sold.
 And that really highlights the reasons why.